Special Report

 A national angling conservation group opposes the government’s proposed legislation for fast track approvals for development projects.

-Principal reasons for the opposition is the loss of the public’s democratic right to have “a fair say” and the vital need for a government free from corruption, said Casey Cravens of Dunedin, president of the New Zealand Federation Freshwater Anglers.
+Principal reasons for the opposition are the loss of the public’s democratic right to have “a fair say” and the vital need for a government free from corruption, said Casey Cravens of Dunedin, president of the New Zealand Federation Freshwater Anglers.

 “This bill is the worst environmental legislation since Muldoon’s National Development Act of 1979.
 The Fast-track Approvals Bill violates public interest and would lead to rash exploitation of natural resources with no regard for environmental consequences,” he said.